 Infinite banking is a lifelong process, so make sure you choose from reputable life insurance companies you’re confident will be around for the long haul.
 You don’t want to get stuck in a situation where the insurance company you’ve been paying premiums to goes bankrupt.
 Look at the financial strength ratings, such as the A.M.
 Best rating, before moving forward with any insurance company.

-3. Choose a Non-Direct Recognition Policy
+3. Choose a Non-direct Recognition Policy

 Whole life insurance policies pay you dividends on your investment.
 But if you’re borrowing against their value, the insurer might only pay dividends on what’s in the account.
 A non-direct recognition policy pays you dividends on the full cash value, even if you’ve borrowed against it.

-4. Choose a Policy With A Cash Value Rider that Benefits Your Loved Ones
+4. Choose a Policy With a Cash Value Rider That Benefits Your Loved Ones

-In most policies, the life insurance company will absorb the cash value upon your death, and your beneficiary will be paid the policy’s death benefit.
+In most policies, the life insurance company will absorb the cash value upon your death, and your beneficiary will be paid the death benefit.
 To avoid losing the cash value you’ve built over a lifetime, add a rider on your policy that gives the beneficiary both the cash value and face value.

 5. Add a Paid-Up Addition Rider